BYLAWS of the Duneland Ski Club

 Amending the Bylaws

 These bylaws may be amended or repealed after presenting a written proposal to the Constitution/Bylaws Committee.
 After reviewing, the said committee then is to announce the proposal to the general membership and makes its recommendations, if any.
 All members shall be mailed and or notified thirty (30) days prior to voting on the proposal.
-A two-thirds majority of the quorum (quorum to consist of at least one-quarter of the paid members) is required to pass the amendment.
+A two-thirds majority of the quorum (a quorum to consist of at least one-quarter of the paid members) is required to pass the amendment.

 REVISED BY MEMBERSHIP